Bigg Boss (Hindi TV series) season 13: Twists

 This season featured various twists, following are few of the twists:

 Bed Friend Forever (BFF)

 On Launch Day before housemates entering the house, female housemate were given two options to choose from to be their BFF.
 Bigg Boss later announced that they have to abide by the rules and can not change their bed partners.

 Due to legal issues, this concept was canceled by Bigg Boss on Day 10.

+Sultani Akhada

+The season brought back the segment for the third time.
+Two housemates have to do physical tasks during the weekend ka vaar's with Salman Khan.
+There are two rounds.
+In the first round will be a debate between the two housemates and second will be a light wrestling match.
+Whoever succeeds these two rounds will be the winner and will get a power.
+It ended after week eight.

 BB Elite Club

 In week 16, Bigg Boss announced about BB Elite Club whose members will get some special privileges and power to save themselves from being nominated for any one week before the finale week.

 Connection Week

 In Week 18 (Only for Week 18), Bigg Boss announced that connections of housemates will come to play with their connections.